Illinois COVID-19 Update: IL reports 2,380 new coronavirus cases, 12 deaths

 The preliminary seven-day statewide test positivity from March 12-18 is 2.8%.

 A total of 5,251,055 doses of vaccine have been delivered to providers in Illinois, including Chicago, with an additional 414,900 doses allocated to federal government partners for long-term care facilities, bringing the total number delivered in Illinois to 5,665,955.
 A total of 4,510,696 vaccines have been administered in Illinois as of Thursday night, including 359,850 for long-term care facilities.
-The seven-day rolling average of vaccines administered daily is 102,775 doses.
+The seven-day rolling average of vaccines administered daily is 102,775 doses, a new record.
 There were 135,525 doses reported administered in Illinois Thursday.

+Sixty-five percent of Illinoisans 65 and older have received at least one vaccine dose, inching closer to the target of 70% that could see Illinois enter the Bridge Phase.

 Double lung transplant using lungs from donor who previously had COVID performed at Northwestern